Molecular Microbiology and Immunology, Ph.D.

 Each Ph.D. candidate will have a least one primary mentor within the department with whom he or she will conduct dissertation research.

-Students with a bachelor’s degree may enroll in the doctoral program following completion of a year-long basic biomedical sciences core program.
-This one-year program provides a strong foundation for subsequent specialization in microbiology and/or immunology and allows students to rotate through various laboratories in the Medical Center before choosing a specific field of study.
+Students with a bachelor’s degree may enroll in the doctoral program following completion of the year-long basic biomedical sciences core program.
+This one-year program provides a strong foundation for subsequent specialization in microbiology and/or immunology and allows students to rotate through various laboratories in the medical center before choosing a specific field of study.

 A Bachelor of Science, Bachelor of Arts, Master of Science, Master of Arts, or doctoral degree is required, including coursework in the biological sciences, organic chemistry, and mathematics.
 Most students enter the program following one year in the core program in the basic biomedical sciences, although direct application to the program is possible for applicants with an advanced degree.